 A survey of Medieval and Golden Age Spain as expressed in literary selections of Spanish prose, poetry, and theater.
 Cultural and literary topics include the Reconquest, religious ideals, courtly love, mystical poetry, and the social crises during the Hapsburg reign.
 Emphasis on reading, writing, and conversational skills.
 Materials are also drawn from films and videos.
 Conducted in Spanish.

-Credits Awarded: 4 Terms Offered: Yearly Prerequisites: Span 342 or Span 344 with a grade of C+ or better, or equivalent or placement
+Span 342 or Span 344 with a grade of C+ or better is highly recommended prior to this course.